data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 ---
 > id: verbal-desc-solution

-*Solution*.
-We can describe $a$ as the expected number of times the Markov chain stays in the same state, $b$ as the expected number of Markov chain switches, and $c$ as the expected squared distance between the vector of $X$'s and the vector of $Z$'s.
+*Solution.* We can describe $a$ as the expected number of times the Markov chain stays in the same state, $b$ as the expected number of Markov chain switches, and $c$ as the expected squared distance between the vector of $X$'s and the vector of $Z$'s.

 The main difficulty in estimating $a$, $b$, and $c$ is that the conditional distribution of the $Z$'s given the $X$'s is a reasonably complex probability measure.
 It has to account for the $X$ values as well as the conditional distribution of each $Z_j$ given the value of $Z_{j-1}$.